Golden State Warriors: 1997–2009: Wilderness years and "We believe" mindset

 In the 2007–08 season, the Warriors faced early difficulties in their attempt to return to the playoffs.
 Richardson was traded to the Charlotte Bobcats for rookie Brandan Wright.
 To make things even worse, Jackson was suspended for seven games over a firearm incident.
 They opened the season with six straight losses, but Ellis' rise, Davis' solid injury-free season (21.6 points, 8 assists, 4.6 rebounds per game), and an overall improvement in team chemistry brought them back to playoff contention; but in the end the Warriors failed to make the playoffs despite a 48–34 record, which is the best record in NBA history for a non-playoff team since the NBA playoffs had expanded to eight teams per conference.
 The Western Conference was very strong that season; every playoff team won 50 games, leaving the Warriors two games out of the last playoff spot.
 The Warriors sold out nearly every home game during the season averaging 19,631 per game, the highest in team history.

-In the 2008 off-season, Baron Davis opted to return to his home town and sign with the Los Angeles Clippers.
+In the 2008 off-season, Baron Davis opted to return to his hometown and sign with the Los Angeles Clippers.
 With the 14th pick of that year's draft, the Warriors selected and signed Anthony Randolph out of LSU.
 To compensate for the loss of Davis, the Warriors signed free agents Corey Maggette and Ronny Turiaf and re-signed Ellis and Andris Biedriņš to long-term contracts.

 The Warriors had a disappointing 2008–09 season, finishing 29–53.
 Ellis was injured in a moped accident, and suspended for 30 games for riding the vehicle against the terms of his contract, depriving the Warriors of their top player.
 They traded disenchanted forward Al Harrington to the New York Knicks for guard Jamal Crawford, and were undone by injuries and the minimal experience of their young players such as Anthony Morrow and Brandan Wright.
 Coach Nelson often had to make adjustments to the starting lineups since many of the original starters missed games due to injuries.
 Despite the team's losing record, the Warriors were hard to beat when they had a healthy lineup and a strong bench.
 With leadership and improvement in their young players, they were sometimes able to defeat powerhouse teams such as the Boston Celtics, 99–89.